-• The Village is going to hold two General Obligation Bond referenda to fund beach improvements, including replacement of a groin field and transporting and providing additional sand and dunes, all for the control of beach erosion and flood and hurricane protection.
+The Village Council, after receiving public comment during the December 2023 public hearing, has approved holding two General Obligation Bond referenda to fund beach improvements, including replacement of a groin field and transporting and providing additional sand and dunes, all for the control of beach erosion and flood and hurricane protection.

-• 3 possible scenarios to fund projects:
+3 possible scenarios to fund projects:

-- Scenario A would require the passing of Referendum A for \$13.5 million. - Scenario B would require the passing of both Referendum A and B for an additional \$4.5 million. - Scenario C would require the passing of both Referenda and the Village would call on the remaining funds from the prior GO Bond for an additional \$2.2 million.
+- Scenario A would require the passing of Referendum A for \$13.5 million. - Scenario B would require the passing of both Referendum A and B for an additional \$4.5 million. - Scenario C would require the passing of both Referenda and the Village could call on the remaining funds from the prior GO Bond for an additional \$2.2 million.